collaide/repository-manager/README.md

 ## TODO

 - Do the rename file method
+- Test the copy method
-- Write the methods : copy, share_link.
+- Write the methods : share_link.
 - Snapshot the file if possible
 - Versioning
 - ...